krahets/hello-algo/en/docs/chapter_data_structure/number_encoding.md

 ## Sign-Magnitude, 1's Complement, and 2's Complement

 In the table from the previous section, we found that all integer types can represent one more negative number than positive numbers.
 For example, the `byte` range is $[-128, 127]$.
-This phenomenon is counterintuitive, and its underlying reason involves knowledge of sign-magnitude, 1's complement, and 2's complement.
+This phenomenon is counterintuitive, and its underlying cause lies in sign-magnitude, 1's complement, and 2's complement representations.

 First, it should be noted that **numbers are stored in computers in the form of "2's complement"**.
 Before analyzing the reasons for this, let's first define these three concepts.